folio-org/folio-org.github.io/guidelines/github-actions-frontend.md

     - Of course, those "translations" need to be for this particular repository.
 - Add `"@formatjs/cli": "^4.2.20",` as a devDependency

-## Final steps

 ### Required status checks

 Most repositories have the Jenkins CI pipeline configured as a "Required status check" (`jenkins/pr_merge`).
-That needs to be removed  and the new Github CI workflow needs to be added to configure the GitHub Workflow successfully.
-It can be done in the following way
+That needs to be removed and the new GitHub CI workflow needs to be added to configure the GitHub Workflow successfully.
+It can be done in the following way:

 - At the tab: "Settings > Branches > Branch protection rules" edit the current rule.
-- Remove the Jenkins continuous integration rule
+- Remove the Jenkins continuous integration rule.
 - Add **`github-actions-ci`** as new required status check.

 ### Merge to mainline